Jasonchan35/Blacktown_ThirdPersonTemplate/README.md

 # Ultra Hand
-- The Idea inspired from "The Legend of Zelda: Tears of the Kingdom"
+- The idea is inspired by "The Legend of Zelda: Tears of the Kingdom."

 ## Features
-- Grab object
+- Grab objects
 - Highlight nearby attachable objects
-- Attach objects and create bonding (Glue)
+- Attach objects and create bonds (Glue)
 - Break attached objects

 ---------